What is Dye Sublimation printing?

 - Backlit graphics

-- Silicone Edge Graphics (SEG): With SEG, graphics are printed on special fabrics that are designed to support a silicone strip on the edges.
-This is so that the print can be inserted into a frame, replacing the need for hard panel graphics.
+- Silicone Edge Graphics (SEG): With SEG, graphics are printed on unique fabrics designed to support a silicone strip on the edges.
+This is so that the print can be inserted into a frame, replacing the need for complex panel graphics.
 SEG gives trade show displays photo-quality imagery with a clean, frameless, clean appearance.

 - Cell phone cases